wavefrontHQ/docs/pages/doc/monitoring_wavefront_proxy.md

 - `~proxy.jvm.garbage-collectors.*.time` - Garbage collection (GC) activity on the proxy JVM.
 Anything larger than 200ms is a GC issue, anything near 1s indicates continuous full GCs in the proxy.
 - `~proxy.jvm.memory.heapMax/heapUsed` - Memory usage by the proxy process.
 - `~proxy.push.*.duration.duration.median` - Duration taken by points pushed from the proxy to reach Tanzu Observability.
 Can help identify network latency issues.
 You can graph other percentiles.
+- `~proxy.points.*.received.lag.p95` - 95th percentile of time differences (in milliseconds) between the timestamp on a point and the time that the proxy received it.
+Large numbers indicate backfilling old data, or clock drift in the sending systems.
 - `~proxy.points.*.received.lag.p99` - p99 difference between the timestamp on a point and the time that the proxy received it.
 High numbers can indicate back-filling old data, or clock drift in sending systems.
 - `~proxy.buffer.queue-time.*` - Latency introduced by queueing.